How to Tell If Your Radiator Needs Maintenance

 Leaks

 If you notice any water or rust stains around your radiator, it could be a sign of a leak.
 Leaks can be caused by corrosion or damage to the pipes or valves.
-It is important to address leaks promptly to prevent any further damage to the radiator or the surrounding area.
+It is important to address leaks promptly to prevent further damage to the radiator or the surrounding area.

 Strange Noises